diegodanielsantana00/vexa_stickers/README.md

 # 📱 Vexa Stickers

-> An app to make your life easier
+> An ChatBot to turn image into sticker

 ## Prerequisites
   • Node.js 15.14.0